prine/WikiApiObjectiveC/README.md

 Installation:
 ---------------------
-Clone the repository and put the two files WikipediaHelper.h and WikipediaHelper.m into your project.
-Import the Header file where you need it.
+Clone the repository and put the following files into your project:

+	WikipediaHelper.h
+	WikipediaHelper.m